HiveMint/Organization/PeopleDAO/Incubation_Application.md

 ## 9) What are indicators of how we will measure the project’s success?

-- Judging by how smoothly the first 3 NFT projects go: Journey Owaa, For The People, and Afro Piece.
+- Judging by how smoothly the first 3 NFT projects go: *Journey Owaa*, *For The People*, and *The Afro Piece*.
 - How the product learns and evolves from one NFT launch to the next.
 - How to "go to market" is received by outside projects and the rate in which new projects use the platform.